PerfectCarl/elementary-files-testing/README.md

 ## Introduction

-This document enumerates the test scenarios for [pantheon-files](https://launchpad.net/pantheon-files)
+This document enumerates the test scenarios for [pantheon-files](https://launchpad.net/pantheon-files).

+Each test scenario details the test cases.

 ## Test scenarios
   - [Trash](trash.md)